AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/2 Accessing Devices/accessing-camera-on-rb5.md

 cap.release()
 ```

-Again, make sure you change the host ip to your RB5 ip.
+Again, make sure you change the host ip to your Qualcomm Robotics RB5 IP.

 ## accessing camera using ROS or ROS2 packages